Estimated reading time: 4 minutes

 Celery is rich in vitamins such as A, B, and C, so it is great at helping to promote a healthy heart.

-Yes, In fact, all types of beans are good for dogs and high in fibre.
+Yes, all types of beans are suitable for dogs and high in fibre.
 Just make sure they are plain (so no baked beans)

 As with beans, dogs can eat all plain peas.
 So whether it be nice fresh garden peas or sugar snap peas, you can give them to the dog.